bamlab/react-native-batch-push/readme/expo.md

 # Installation

 1. Install using `yarn add @bam.tech/react-native-batch` or `npm i @bam.tech/react-native-batch`
-2. Copy your google-services.json file at the root of your project (get it from the Firebase Console)
+2. Copy your google-services.json file at the root of your project (get it from the Firebase Console) and link it in your app.json/app.config.js/app.config.ts under the key `googleServicesFile` of the android section.
 3. In the app.json file add the plugin:

 ```